Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 - an easy setup
 - [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration)
-- keeping the ability to move from a [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) to a Universal Web application
+- keeping the ability to move from a [Single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) to a Universal Web application

 <!-- more -->